leonmavr/gfx-v4/README.md

-The library has been modified by adding an implementation of Bresenham's line drawing algorithm, triangle rasterisation based on the latter algorithm, and rotations/translations to be able to animate the drawn shapes.
+The library has been modified by adding an implementation of Bresenham's line drawing algorithm, triangle rasterisation based on the latter algorithm, rotations/translations to be able to animate the drawn shapes, as well as adding a Makefile.

 ## Folder structure
 Source code is found in src directory.
 The animation played when the project is compiled and run is found in `example.c`.